 d) Cayman exempted limited partnerships and trusts.

-3. All Relevant Entities will have to make an annual declaration as to whether they have conducted any Relevant Activities in the preceding financial period.
+3. All Cayman entities will have to make an annual declaration as to whether they are a Relevant Entity and whether they have conducted any Relevant Activities in the preceding financial period.
 Relevant Activities are fund management, banking, insurance, finance and leasing, distribution and service centre business, headquarters business, intellectual property business, shipping, and holding company business.

 Economic Substance Test